seqan/seqan3/doc/setup/library_tests/index.md

 ## Setting up unit tests

-Assume that you have cloned SeqAn including submodules into `/home/me/devel/seqan3` and performed some local changes.
+Assume that you have cloned SeqAn into `/home/me/devel/seqan3` and performed some local changes.

 Create an out-of-source build directory and change to it: